linhdnguyen23/Archive/README.md

 Vlad-the-Compiler will build your application, and test it using an automated suite of tests.
 Your solution will recieve 10pts for each completed functional test, so long as you complete all tasks withing the standard time window.

-If your solution doesn't build at all, you will receive 0 points.
+If your solution doesn't build at all, you will receive 0 points in this category.

 ### 2. Performance and Efficiency (20pts)